Theatre (THEA)

 Seminar course focusing on the role of the dramaturg in the collaborative process.
 3 undergraduate hours.
 4 graduate hours.
 May be repeated to a maximum of 6 undergraduate hours and 12 graduate hours, if topics vary.

-Seminar course focusing on the role of the playwright in the collaborative process.
-Course may be repeated as topics will vary.
+Advanced level seminar course focusing on the key elements of writing for the theatre, including character, structure and dialogue.
+Writers may focus on a draft of a one-act, full-length or series of ten-minute plays connected by a theme or a solo performance piece.
 3 undergraduate hours.
 3 graduate hours.
 May be repeated to a maximum of 6 undergraduate hours or 9 graduate hours.
 Prerequisite: THEA 211.

 THEA 412 Directors Workshop credit: 3 Hours.